ibm-cloud-architecture/cam-admin-bootcamp/Labs/4-4_CAMbyAPI.md

 ![Lab_4-4_A](../images/Lab_4-4_A.png)

-Selecting the eye next to the dropdown allow you to see the intial and current environment and global variables.
+Selecting the eye next to the dropdown allow you to see the initial and current environment and global variables.

 ![Lab_4-4_B](../images/Lab_4-4_B.png)